 You find all scientific publications on our publication server:

 Selected projects in the field of changing cities and urbanity.
-Here you find selected sample projects.
+In the following you find selected sample projects.
+A complete list is available here.